Local H-Principles for Partial Holomorphic Relations: Holomorphic partial differential relations and their h --principles

-Let $\calR\subset X_\CC^{(r)}, r\ge 1$ be a partial holomorphic relation.
-Note that by the identity principle, if $C\subset S$, then $\widetilde{H\calR}(S)=\mathcal{O}\widetilde{F\calR}(S)\cap\widetilde{H\calR}(C)$.
+Let $\calR\subset X_\CC^{(r)}, r\ge 1$ be a holomorphic partial differential relation.
+Note that by the identity principle, since $X_\CC^{(r)}$ is a holomorphic bundle, then every holomorphic section is uniquely determined by its restriction to an open subset.
+Therefore, if $S$ is connected and if $C\subset S$, then $\widetilde{H\calR}(S)=\mathcal{O}\widetilde{F\calR}(S)\cap\widetilde{H\calR}(C)$.
 Therefore the definition of weakly relative to domain given above is not useful in this context, indeed it attains for homotopies that preserve holonomy over $C$.
 Nevertheless sometimes we may be interested in finding homotopies made of holomorphic germs of extended formal solutions over $S$ that are close to a germ of extended holonomic solution over $C$.
-This yields to the following definition.
+This yields the following definition of weakly relative to domain in the context of holomorphic $h$--principles.